sales@dubaicourtmarriage.com +971521782364971521782364+ +9714255549697142555496+ WhatsApp

 Expatriates residing in UAE may be required in filing an application for intent to marry with their consulate or embassy stationed in UAE.
 A couple is advised in seeking the legal counsel of a marriage attorney in the UAE as marriage may also have to be registered with the embassies of the contracting parties to a marriage.

 For documents that are issued abroad, there is a need to have them undergo document attestation.
 Document attestation is the process of confirming the authenticity of documents and validity of seals and signatures on the legal paperwork that was issued abroad.
 Documents issued in UAE may also require attestation, depending on the type of document.
-This can include a divorce contract, power of attorney, and other relevant agreements.

-Consultation with a UAE marriage attorney
+Consultation with a UAE Marriage Attorney

 Couples are recommended to consult with a marriage attorney in UAE to comply with legal processes and requirements, most especially for court marriage in UAE.
-Also, there are emotional and financial consequences that contracting parties to a marriage need to be aware of prior to tying the knot.
-To talk to reputable marriage attorneys in UAE today, call us here in Dubai Court Marriage!

 Hazim Darwish Practicing law for almost a decade, he has in-depth knowledge on UAE legislation with particular expertise on family law, and regulatory compliance for business organizations.
 Hazim Darwish also provides counsel on legal rights and obligations in the UAE to clients, including individuals and businesses subject to investigation or prosecution under Criminal Law by major regulators.